What to Know Before Buying an RV – Checklist

 Carefully check the seals around windows and doors on used campers available.
 If there’s already mold formed within the interior, removal of the damage is usually only possible with a disproportionate effort.

 Let’s talk electrical.
-Now bust out the solar portable generator, hook it up to the shore power now you’re going to be able to power everything in the trailer.
+Now, bust out the solar portable generator and hook it up to the shore power.
+Now, you’re going to be able to power everything in the RV.

 • Do the lights come on?